 We can all agree that babies don’t know how to do a lot.
 But they grow fast.
-If you’ve ever taken care of an infant or a 1-year-old, you see how fast they develop and learn how to crawl, walk, and take in the world around them.
+If you’ve ever cared for an infant or a 1-year-old, you see how fast they develop and learn how to crawl, walk, and take in the world around them.

 What Is the Sensorimotor Stage?